 Students who have qualified for tuition assistance may also request financial support for expenses that are beyond those items supported by their tuition assistance package (i.e. costs related to student events, class trips or school supplies).
 Information on our Program Support program will be provided to enrolled families.

 Scholarships are awarded based on academic achievement and submission of an application focused on the criteria for the scholarship, as well as entrance/admissions interview criteria.
-January 12, 2017 is the deadline for 2017-18 scholarship submissions.
+The deadline for 2018-19 scholarship submissions will be in January 2018.
 Learn more about the Scholarships available.
 Where it is applicable, current BSS students applying for Scholarships have already fulfilled the entrance/admissions interview criteria portion of the scholarship.

 Your Path to Financial Assistance